|Date of Birth||11 February 1936, Waycross, Georgia, USA|

 |Height||5' 11" (1.8 m)|

 Mini Bio (1)

 Enduring, strong-featured and genial star of US cinema, Burt Reynolds started off in TV westerns in the 1960s and then carved his name into 1970/1980s popular culture as a male sex symbol (posing near naked for "Cosmopolitan" magazine) and on-screen as both a rugged action figure and then as a wisecracking, Southern-type "good olé' boy".

-Handsome Reynolds originally hailed from Waycross, Georgia, before his family moved to Florida, where he excelled as an athlete and played with Florida State University.
+Burton Leon Reynolds was born in Lansing, Michigan.
+He is the son of Fern H. (Miller) and Burton Milo Reynolds, who was in the army and later served as chief of police.
+His family moved to Florida, where he excelled as an athlete and played with Florida State University.
 He became an All Star Southern Conference halfback (and was earmarked by the Baltimore Colts) before a knee injury and a car accident ended his football career.
 Midway through college he dropped out and headed to New York with aspirations of becoming an actor.
 There he worked in restaurants and clubs while pulling the odd TV spot or theatre role.

 He was spotted in a New York City production of "Mister Roberts" and signed to a TV contract and eventually had recurring roles in such shows as Gunsmoke (1955), Riverboat (1959) and his own series, Hawk (1966).